bingson/WinGolems/Readme.md

     - The CB lets users create meaningful keywords to execute commands, freeing them from having to rely on increasingly obscure and hard to remember keyboard shortcuts.

-    - The CB can also be used to create interface layers active only when a particular CB is open, letting the user recycle convenient keyboard shortcuts.
+    - The CB can also be used to create interface layers active only when a particular CB is open.

  * having to repeatedly go back and forth between two application windows to copy and paste multiple sections of text in a specific order;